alexandre7777/mars-photo-exporer/README.md

 The repository is represented in blue.
 It will transform and mix data from the data layer.

 The data layer in orange are Room and Retrofit interfaces.

+An article that describe this [architecture with Hilt, Retrofit, Room with Jetpack Compose is avialable on Medium](https://medium.com/@alexandre.genet7/android-viewmodel-repository-room-and-retrofit-with-jetpack-compose-2b652d8ff3b9).